-Stock futures trade lower on surge in coronavirus cases
+Stock futures trade lower ahead of economic reports

 Continue Reading Below

-The major futures indexes are looking at a decline of 1.2 percent when the Wall Street session begins on Thursday.
+The major futures indexes are looking at a decline of 0.4 percent .

 GET FOX BUSINESS ON THE GO BY CLICKING HERE